Russoboy/Russoboy/README.md

 Russoboy/Russoboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 <h3 align="left">Hi 👋!
-My name is Adigun Daniel and I'm a Full-stack Blockchain Developer 📦⛓️ from Nigeria</h3>
+My name is Adigun Daniel and I'm a Full-stack Blockchain Developer 📦⛓️ from West Africa</h3>

 ###